 Suzanne Fischer read Music at the University of Edinburgh, spending her third year studying musicology at the Università degli Studi di Milano and completed her MMus in Voice at the Hanns Eisler Conservatoire, Berlin, under the guidance of KS Prof. Thomas Quasthoff and Wolfram Rieger.

-Suzanne is currently covering the role of La Fée in Massenet’s Cendrillon at Glyndebourne Festival Opera 2019, having made her debut in the same role during Glyndebourne on Tour in Autumn 2018.
+Suzanne recently covered and performed the role of La Fée in Massenet’s Cendrillon at Glyndebourne Festival Opera 2019 and Glyndebourne on Tour 2018, making her debut in the role on the 16th October 2018.
 Suzanne sang the role of Premier Esprit in the same work for GoT and debuted for Longborough Festival Opera in 2018 as Najade in Strauss’ Ariadne auf Naxos conducted by Anthony Negus, directed by Alan Privett.

 A Britten Pears Young Artist, Suzanne won first prize at the Oxford Lieder Young Artist Platform 2016 and sang Vaughan Williams’ Serenade to Music with the London Philharmonic Orchestra and Vladimir Jurowski.
 Later that year she also made her debut as Berta in Rossini’s Il Barbiere di Siviglia with Münchener Kammeroper at Schloß Nymphenburg and Cuvillies-Theater.